What Is A Travel Portal? I Compared The 15 Best Travel Portals!

 This gives you the option to say, between this date, and the other date I just want to feed my wanderlust.
 I want to travel and go somewhere, maybe somewhere new.

 If you want to know more about wanderlust, you can click this link: my article on what wanderlust is.

 I recently booked a trip to Prague through TripX* and due to the features of flexible travel dates, I moved my dates from Friday to Sunday, to be going Thursday to Saturday.
 Which saved me over 50% of the trip.

 As described above, is one of the key features of a great travel portal.

 Another feature I enjoy is, offers from specific vendors.
-Recently I went to York, England, and I looked for hotels at both Booking.com* and Hotels.com* and on Booking.com, the Hilton hotel had a special offer, which made it just as cheap to stay at Hilton (which I always enjoy) than any other "lesser hotel".
+Recently I went to York, England, and I looked for hotels at both Booking.com* and Hotels.com* and on Booking.com, the Hilton hotel had a special offer, which made it just as cheap to stay at Hilton (which I always enjoy) than any other "lower hotel".

 You could say that being great at using these travel portals, makes you a very savvy traveler.
 It makes traveling easier, cheaper and you are able to discover new destinations and offers.

 RECOMMENDATION: Why don't you bookmark this page?
 I promise to keep it updated as the time goes so that you can circle back and revisit this page, every time you are going to travel.